jmcaffee/oolite/README.md

 **Note:** you'll need to visit more than one system, save your game, and run `ooupdatemarket` before you'll be able to choose any destinations.

+* In game, make your trades/purchases
+* Travel to your destination
+* Profit

 ## About This Project

 These scripts were thrown together over the course of a couple of days.